philippinespire/2022_PIRE_omics_workshop/README.md

 sbatch /home/e1garcia/shotgun_PIRE/pire_ssl_data_processing/scripts/runJellyfish.sbatch "Sfa" "fq_fp1_clmp_fp2_fqscrn_repaired"
 ```

-Jellyfish will create a histogram file (.hito) with kmer frequencies.
+Jellyfish will create a histogram file (.histo) with kmer frequencies.

 ##### 1c. **Download this file into your local computer and upload it in [GenomeScope v1.0](http://qb.cshl.edu/genomescope/) and [Genomescope v2.0](http://qb.cshl.edu/genomescope/genomescope2.0/) (few minutes)**
 * To download, sftp into wahab in a new terminal window and download the histogram file.